-1. Create two new zones and apply them to State Street to encourage pedestrian-friendly,

-2. Establish a new street design that creates a safer, more welcoming environment for people walking and bicycling in the State Street corridor.
+- 1. Create two new zones and apply them to State Street to encourage pedestrian-friendly, mixed-use development, and - 2.
+Establish a new street design that creates a safer, more welcoming environment for people walking and bicycling in the State Street corridor.